OWASP/www-committee-chapter/index.md

 ---

-**Mission Statement:**
+## Mission Statement:

-To provide the support and guidance required by the local chapters to thrive and contribute to the overall mission and goals of OWASP.
+**To provide the support and guidance required by the local chapters to thrive and contribute to the overall mission and goals of OWASP.••

-**Objectives and Tasks**:
+**Purpose**:

+ As one of the three legs that support OWASP (Foundation, Chapters, and Projects), Chapters are a critical part of moving the OWASP mission forward.
+The Chapter Committee's purpose is to help ensure that all OWASP Chapters are supported, per the Chapter Committee Scope.
+This includes Student Chapters and Regional Chapters
+Our target audience is OWASP Chapter Leaders and volunteers.

+**Scope**:
+- Promote Chapter activity, and provide mentorship and guidance to Chapter Leaders and other Chapter volunteers
+- Ensure as many Chapters as possible are healthy and active
+- Maintain the Chapter lifecycle within OWSP, including working with OWASP staff to improve procedures, and documenting guidelines
+- Update and maintain the Chapter Handbook.
-  - Provide chapters with useful resources to help them succeed
+- Provide all Chapters with a repository of useful Resources to help them succeed
 - Help individuals and the community in getting more from their local OWASP Chapters
-  - Ensure as many Chapters as possible are healthy and active
-  - Chapter Leader Handbook Update
+- Work with Chapters to help them encourage OWASP membership, participation, and contributions to OWASP projects and initiatives
+- Work with universities to provide guidance and help create and maintain Student Chapters
+- Create a workable, operational, and scalable Regional Chapter model
+- Collaborate with other OWASP Committees and initiatives as needs present
 - Assist OWASP staff in operational processes of: New Chapter Creation, Reviving Inactive Chapters, Cleaning up Defunct Chapters
+- Provide first level dispute resolution for Chapters, which can be escalated to the OWASP Dispute Resolution process, or in severe cases, the Foundation, Compliance Committee, or Global Board
+- Advise the Board or Foundation on relevant bylaw or policy changes